“Discreet” vs. “Discrete”: What’s the Difference?

 Discreet and discrete share the same Latin root: the word discretus, a form of the Latin verb that means “to separate” and “to discern.”
 Both words entered the English language in the 14th century.
 But the use with the definition closer to “discerning” or “private” was more common until the 16th century.

-Spelling rules were more fluid at that time, so the word we now spell as discreet was spelled in both ways.
-Picking discreet vs. discrete wasn’t a huge issue back then (just in case this wasn’t tricky enough, right?).
+Spelling rules were more fluid at that time, so the word we now spell as discreet was spelled both ways.
+Choosing discreet vs. discrete wasn’t a huge issue back then (just in case this wasn’t tricky enough, right?).

 In the 16th century, the word discrete, with its current meaning, rose in popularity.
-That’s when the grammar rules changed—the spellings of discrete vs. discreet became distinct.
+That’s when the grammar rules changed—and the spellings of discrete vs. discreet became distinct.

 Tips for remembering discreet vs. discrete